-Due to infrequency, fuel spills are classified as transitory emission sources and therefore not included in stationary source AEIs or PTEs.
+Due to infrequency, fuel spills are classified as transitory emission sources and therefore not included in stationary source AEIs or PTE calculations.
 Transitory sources include non-routine and/or seasonal stationary or mobile sources that are short term in nature.